Joan Harris: Sterling Cooper

-In "The Mountain King", Greg picks Joan up at Sterling Cooper for a dinner date.
-Greg meets Roger Sterling for the first time and immediately picks up that Roger knows Joan's likes and dislikes.
+In "The Mountain King," Greg meets Joan at Sterling Cooper to take her on a dinner date.
+Joan introduces him to Roger for the first time, and Greg picks up on the fact that Roger knows Joan's likes and dislikes.
 Joan attempts to dismiss his suspicions by claiming that Roger only knows her well because of how long she has been with the agency.
-Unconvinced, Greg follows Joan as she enters Don's office to lock up, then forces her to the floor, and rapes her.
+As she's locking up for the day, Greg follows Joan into Don's office, closes the door behind him, and tries to convince her to be intimate with him.
+When she playfully declines, he forces her to the floor and rapes her.

-In the interim between Seasons 2 and 3, Joan and Greg have married.
-In Season 3's third episode, "My Old Kentucky Home", it is revealed that Greg is not the accomplished surgeon that Joan had hoped he would be, and is seen as a danger to patients.
-She leaves Sterling Cooper to become a housewife in Season 3, but is later seen by Accounts Executive Pete Campbell (Vincent Kartheiser) working at Bonwit Teller due to Greg's failure to get a surgical position or a regular promotion.
-Joan mentions to Pete that Greg is considering going into psychiatry, in hopes of salvaging his career.
+When season 3 premieres, Joan and Greg have recently married, and she's preparing to leave her job to become a housewife just as soon as Greg is promoted to chief resident.
+In "My Old Kentucky Home," they host a dinner party with Greg's colleagues where Joan learns that not only has he not made chief resident, but that his skill — and thus his future — as a surgeon is in question.
+Nonetheless, she leaves her job at Sterling Cooper as planned.
+Not long after, accounts executive Pete Campbell (Vincent Kartheiser) runs into Joan at Bonwit Teller, where he's surprised to find her working as a shop assistant.
+Clearly embarrassed, Joan lies and says that Greg is considering going into psychiatry, so she needed to work a little longer while he continued his training.

 Joan helps Greg prepare for a job interview, but he fails to get the job.
 The two have a heated argument, ending with Joan smashing a vase over Greg's head after he says she'll never understand wanting and planning for something she always expected to get, and then realizing she'll never get it.
 Joan later places a call to Roger Sterling's office after hours, asking him to help her find another office manager job.
 Greg ultimately obtains an officer's commission in the Army where he will serve as a military surgeon, and tells Joan she will no longer have to work.
 Despite this, Joan comes to the aid of Don, Roger, Lane, and Bert Cooper (Robert Morse) to launch the new Sterling Cooper Draper Pryce by finding accounting materials and client records.
 When the new company sets up shop at The Pierre hotel, Joan takes the position of office manager.